dfilion/centos6-jenkins-ruby-docker/README.md

 Username: jenkins
 Password: jenkins

-The ssh host keys are generated on every execution of the image.
+The SSH host keys are generated on every execution of the image.

 Static ssh keys (user or host) are not yet supported.